Deepj20/Bank_Loan_Analysis_Dashboard/README.md

 total_acc: Total number of credit accounts the borrower has.
 total_payment: Total payment made by the borrower.

-Steps
+# Steps
-Data Import: Imported CSV data into MS SQL Server and created a database for storing and managing the data.
+1. Data Import: Imported CSV data into MS SQL Server and created a database for storing and managing the data.
-Query Writing: Developed SQL queries to retrieve, filter, and aggregate data for analysis.
+2. Query Writing: Developed SQL queries to retrieve, filter, and aggregate data for analysis.
-Business Problem Solving: Fired SQL queries to solve business problems, analyzing loan performance, trends, and KPIs.
+3. Business Problem Solving: Fired SQL queries to solve business problems, analyzing loan performance, trends, and KPIs.
-Excel and Power BI Comparison: Compared the results from SQL queries with data in Power BI and Excel for validation and cross-checking.
+4. Excel and Power BI Comparison: Compared the results from SQL queries with data in Power BI and Excel for validation and cross-checking.
-Dashboard Creation: Connected Power BI to MS SQL Server and created three distinct dashboards:
+5. Dashboard Creation: Connected Power BI to MS SQL Server and created three distinct dashboards:

-Bank Loan Report | Summary
+# Bank Loan Report | Summary
-Bank Loan Report | Overview
+# Bank Loan Report | Overview
-Bank Loan Report | Detail
+# Bank Loan Report | Detail

-Dashboards
+# Dashboards
-Dashboard 1: Summary
+# Dashboard 1: Bank Loan Report | Summary
 Key Performance Indicators (KPIs):
 Total Loan Applications: Displays the total number of loan applications, along with Month-to-Date (MTD) and Month-over-Month (MoM) comparisons.
 Total Funded Amount: Visualizes the total loan amount funded, with MTD and MoM analysis.
 Total Amount Received: Tracks loan repayments and their changes over time (MTD and MoM).